Johniereed/northwest-registered-agent-coupon-/README.md

 ## Northwest Registered Agent Review On Reddit | Testimonials

-Still not convinced let’s read some of the reviews from Reddit and what the real-world users have to say about the platform.
+Still not convinced, let’s read some of the reviews from Reddit and what the real-world users have to say about the platform.

 User: [Bianca_Raven_Black](https://www.reddit.com/r/llc/comments/1ff63ma/is_northwest_registered_agent_legit/) On Reddit

 "Yes.
 Legit.
 To make your choice easier, let me tell you how much I saved forming my LLC with them.
-I found this offer on their website that let me file the LLC and also get the registered agent for 1 whole year and they charged me $39."
+I found this offer on their website that let me file the LLC and also get the registered agent for 1 whole year, and they charged me $39."

 Bianca_Raven_Black highlights the legitimacy of Northwest Registered Agent and shares a personal experience of cost savings when forming an LLC through their services.